-Welcome to the second Side Hustle Income Report for Money Dot Calm (you can read the first one here).
+Welcome to the second Q4 (October-December) Side Hustle Income Report from Money Dot Calm (you can read the first one here).

-This report is a combination of all the income earned from the fourth quarter (Q4) of 2018 from my side hustle niche blog, Savvy Horsewoman, the Etsy shop and Amazon Merch account.
+This report is a combination of all the income earned from the fourth quarter (Q4) of 2019 from my side hustle niche blog, Savvy Horsewoman, and the associated print-on-demand Etsy shop.

 Whenever I mention my side hustles to friends or followers I get asked a lot of questions.

 I remember reading about other people’s side incomes and wondering how they do it.

 Well I’m here to show you the ins and outs of what works for me, and hopefully inspire you follow your own path!